ideka/AugTyr/README.md

-# Augmented Tyria 0.4-beta
+# Augmented Tyria 0.5

 # PLEASE check in this file before asking questions

-If you're already quite familiar with AugTyr 0.3, you only need to read sections labeled as **0.4** (use Ctrl + F).
+Sections are labeled with the version number corresponding to their last update, like this: `[0.5]`.

+Use Ctrl + F!

 ## Running AugTyr